DorAmrami98/WebDev-Who-Am-I-/README.md

 Just run the html file and that's it ! :)

-All the html and css elements are numbered (there's more then 5)
+Both html and css elements are numbered (there's more then 5)